 In its response to the ATRT2, Staff’s reported that,

-“ICANN addressed all portions of this recommendation in implementation.
+ICANN addressed all portions of this recommendation in implementation.
 Please see 2012 ATRT Implementation Summary and the 2012 Annual Report on ATRT Implementation.
 Completion of this implementation project inspired further discussion about the distinction between policy and implementation issues that is still ongoing within the community, most recently in a public session in Beijing.

 Because of the work undertaken for Recommendation 6, ICANN also published a paper on the Community Input and Advice Function, which has led to an ongoing dialogue in the community.
 There were sessions in both Toronto and Beijing on this topic, and ICANN staff has since produced a paper for public comment on Policy v.
 Implementation to help frame and move the discussion forward.